nrwl/nx/docs/angular/api-linter/builders/eslint.md

-# lint
+# eslint

-**[DEPRECATED]**: Please use the eslint builder instead, an automated migration was provided in v10.3.0
+Run ESLint on a project

-Builder properties can be configured in workspace.json when defining the builder, or when invoking it.
+Builder properties can be configured in angular.json when defining the builder, or when invoking it.
-Read more about how to use builders and the CLI here: https://nx.dev/react/guides/cli.

 ## Properties